 Categories help you organize your guides for yourself and to help your users find a specific type of guide.
 You can create your own category names, whether it’s the type of guide, the intended audience, or a more descriptive topic.

-On your App Dashboard, click Add to set up your categories.
+In Guide Management, click Add to set up your categories.
 You can edit categories by clicking on the Categories drop-down for each guide.

 Some potential categories include: